atrocore/docs-old/modules/translations.md

 ### In-line edit mode

-Changing some values via in-line edit mode may trigger automatic translations, if for the corresponding values the checkbox `translate automatically` is set and the checkbox `translated` is not set.
+Changing some values via in-line edit mode may trigger automatic translations, if for the corresponding values the checkbox `translate automatically` is set.
 Thus, the new translated values for the corresponding fields are automatically stored in the database, without possibility to review these changes.
 So, if you always need to review the changes before saving a data record, please always use the edit mode.

-Please note that if you change the "translate automatically" value to "true" the automated translation will be triggered only after the editing the source language value.
+Please note, if you change the "translate automatically" value to "true" the automated translation will be triggered only after the editing the source language value.

 ## Additional possibilities